BitBoxSwiss/bitbox-base/middleware/README.md

 calls to bitcoind during initial blockchain download and reindexing operations, sync progress and other informational data is fetched from prometheus.

+Data fetched from other services is cached in the middleware.
+These caching data structs should be initialized when the middleware is instantiated.
+A connected client should not trigger further rpc or http requests.

 The message format of the rpc server is defined in the [rpcmessages.go](src/rpcmessages/rpcmessages.go) file.
 To notify the wallet app that new data in the app is available the middleware backend package emits